-Where the trademark is subject to rights that have been recorded over it by a third party (eg, a security interest), proof of that third party's agreement to the surrender must be submitted.
+Where the trademark is subject to third-party rights that have been recorded in the trademark register (eg, a security interest), then proof of that third-party's agreement to the surrender must additionally be submitted.
 This can take the form of a declaration of consent to the surrender signed by that third party or its representative.
 Upon the surrender taking effect, this will be entered into the trademark register and published.

-Related IP rights

-Can trademarks be protected under other IP rights?
+Related IP rights Can trademarks be protected under other IP rights?